 Now ladies and gentlemen, just at your ease.

 You may give us Christmas Champions just what you please.

-If you would like to see a live performance, follow The Bagman on Twitter for notifications of our events. and come along to enjoy the spectacle of the Famous Ravensbourne Mummers bringing you the spirit of an old-time Yuletide.
+Follow The Bagman on Twitter for notifications of live performances.
+Enjoy the spectacle of the Famous Ravensbourne Mummers bringing you the spirit of an old-time Yuletide.
 When the Mumming season is upon us you know that Christmas really has arrived.